Service brief · Chapter II · Event-based filings

 Trademark register

-Lists every trademark filed or registered with the Trade Marks Registry, across 45 product/service classes.
-A name registered as a trademark in your line of business by a third party can block your use of it commercially, even if the Ministry hasn't blocked it on paper.
+Lists every trademark filed or registered with the Trade Marks Registry, across 45 product and service classes.
+A name registered as a trademark in your line of business by a third party can block your use of it commercially, regardless of whether the Ministry has blocked it on paper.

 Risk of using a name with a trademark conflict

-The trademark holder can issue a cease-and-desist, file an opposition, or sue for infringement.
-Damages and an injunction are both possible, and forced rebranding mid-business is far more expensive than getting the choice right at the start.
+The trademark holder can issue a cease-and-desist notice, file an opposition to your trademark application, or sue for infringement.
+Damages and an injunction against continued use are both available remedies.
+Forced rebranding mid-business is far more expensive than getting the name choice right at the start.

 What stays and what changes